omahs/golem-docs/docs/Ncreators/javascript/examples/images.md

     [Custom Golem image creation step by step tutorial](../tutorials/image.md){ .md-button .md-button--primary }

-	Note: more information can be found in the [golemfactory/gvmkit-build-rs repository](https://github.com/golemfactory/gvmkit-build-rs).
+    Note: More information can be found in the [golemfactory/gvmkit-build-rs repository](https://github.com/golemfactory/gvmkit-build-rs).